 Five controls · applied in order · skipping no steps

 Our methodology is glass-box.
-Every decision is written down: why that source was chosen, what was filtered, what was excluded, where the risk lies.
-If the board wants to audit the path from data to insight, it can.
+Every decision is on the record: why that source, what we filtered, what we excluded, where the risk sits.
+Senior analysts and regional AI tuned to LATAM Spanish do the reading — not a generic English classifier.
+If the board wants to audit the path from raw data to insight, it can.

-It's not marketing transparency.
+That's not marketing transparency.
 It's operational transparency.
-It means the board can debate the method, not only the conclusion.
+It means your board debates the method, not just the conclusion — and acts on a read it can defend.

-Social intelligence isn't about having more data.
-It's about knowing where the data you already have is lying to you.
+Social listening was never about having more data.
+It's about knowing exactly where the data you already have is lying to you.
+That's the difference between a dashboard and a decision.